aws, re:Invent

 500 Distinguished

-500-level sessions were introduced and tested at re:Inforce and are now coming to re:Invent.
-The 500 Distinguished level is intended for expert AWS users with deep technical proficiency.
-The sessions will explore advanced research, theoretical foundations, and emerging technologies.
+The 500 Distinguished level is the newest and most advanced tier.
+It's intended for expert AWS users with deep technical proficiency, and the sessions explore advanced research, theoretical foundations, and emerging technologies.

 These sessions are a good fit if you are: